Giuseppe Pasotto: Ministry in Georgia

 Giuseppe Pasotto arrived in Georgia soon after the country had gained independence, in 1993.
 He describes an atmosphere of great poverty, but also of hope and an appreciation for freedom.
 "I came here together with another priest from my small community of Stigmatines, which was founded in Verona.
 At the time, we experienced the same hardships as the people living here – particularly the cold and the deprivation.
 This helped us to love these people even more and to understand the meaning of freedom.
 Our conversations with young people taught us the importance of suffering for fundamental values and keeping hope alive."

 After 70 years of Communism, the Catholic Church was unorganised and most communities no longer existed.
 What little remained of the Catholic faith was kept alive in private homes, mostly by matriarchs.
 "The only thing that was left of the Catholic Church was one open place of worship (the Church of St. Peter and St. Paul in Tbilisi).
 The communities that were scattered across rural areas had all been abandoned.
 The first thing we did was re-establish contact and then find additional priests from other countries and local churches to come and help us.
 And so we gradually began to rebuild the most important structures.
 It seems to me that the rosary saved the Catholic faith not only in Georgia, but in all Communist countries.
 The people came together in the houses to pray and the grandmothers were the ones who took responsibility."

 In an interview with Aid to the Church in Need, in 2022, the bishop ranked ecumenical work as the main priority for the Church at present.
 "This is our first task and it is a very difficult one.
 Due to the legacy of its past, the Orthodox Church still has a hard time being open to this.
 The Catholics are well aware that they are a minority and often face discrimination and unfair treatment.
 You just need to remember the six churches that were confiscated and never given back, or the prohibition of interfaith marriages.
 The ecumenical path requires a great deal of patience and the constant search for new and potential opportunities for establishing relationships that could develop into bridges.
 Our university, where most of the students are non-Catholics, plays an important role in this."

+Bishop Giuseppe Pasotto was the president of Caritas Georgia for a number of years.